 Overview

-As part of the new Performance Management framework, a new Community Services Block Grant (CSBG) Annual Report was developed to better illustrate the impact the CSBG Network has in communities across the country.
+As part of the new Performance Management Framework, a new Community Services Block Grant (CSBG) Annual Report was developed to better illustrate the impact the CSBG Network has in communities across the country.
+The Performance Management Framework, based in the National Community Action Theory of Change, and grown out of the need established by the Government Performance and Results Act Modernization Act of 2010 for the federal government to improve performance management across all of its programs.
+The CSBG network responded to this enhanced focus on performance management by developing 1) organizational standards for CSBG Eligible Entities, 2) accountability measures for states and the Office of Community Services (OCS), 3) Results Oriented Management and Accountability (ROMA) Next Generation, and 4) the new CSBG Annual Report.

-Module 2 is the Agency Expenditures, Capacity, and Resources module of the new CSBG Annual Report and is completed by CSBG Eligible Entities and then reviewed, evaluated, and analyzed by State CSBG Lead Agencies.
+Module 2 is the Agency Expenditures, Capacity, and Resources module of the new CSBG Annual Report and is completed by CSBG Eligible Entities and then reviewed, analyzed, and submitted to the OCS by State CSBG Lead Agencies.
 This module includes information on funds spent by CSBG Eligible Entities on the direct delivery of local services and strategies, capacity building, and administrative costs.
-Module 2 of the CSBG Annual Report will be entered into the Online Data Collection System (OLDC), which is the central-web-based reporting tool that the Office of Community Services (OCS) has used for other programs and now uses for CSBG data collection.
+Module 2 of the CSBG Annual Report will be entered into OCS’s InForm system (formerly the Online Data Collection System), which is the central web-based reporting tool that OCS uses for other programs and now uses for CSBG data collection.

 The CSBG Annual Report contains four modules.

 Module 1: State Administration (completed by State CSBG Administrators) includes information on state administration of funds to CSBG Eligible Entities, use of state-administered and discretionary funds for training and technical assistance, and information on CSBG Eligible Entity progress in meeting the Organizational Standards and implementing ROMA Next Generation.
-(States submitted Module 1 in OLDC in March 2017.)
+(States submitted Module 1 in OLDC on April, 2018.)

-Module 2: Agency Expenditures, Capacity, and Resources (completed by CSBG Eligible Entities; reviewed, evaluated, and analyzed by State CSBG Lead Agencies) includes information on funds spent by CSBG Eligible Entities on the direct delivery of local services and strategies and capacity development as well as information on funding devoted to administrative costs by the CSBG Eligible Entities.
-(States will submit Module 2 in OLDC by March 31, 2019.)
+Module 2: Agency Expenditures, Capacity, and Resources (completed by CSBG Eligible Entities; reviewed and analyzed by State CSBG Lead Agencies) includes information on funds spent by CSBG Eligible Entities on the direct delivery of local services and strategies and capacity building as well as information on funding devoted to administrative costs by the CSBG Eligible Entities.
+(States will submit Module 2 in InForm by April 30, 2019.)

-Module 3: Community Level (completed by CSBG Eligible Entities; reviewed, evaluated, and analyzed by State CSBG Lead Agencies) includes information on the implementation of strategies and results achieved for communities where people with low-incomes live.
-(States will submit Module 3 in OLDC by March 31, 2019.)
+Module 3: Community Level (completed by CSBG Eligible Entities; reviewed and analyzed by State CSBG Lead Agencies) includes information on the implementation of strategies and results achieved for communities where people with low incomes live.
+(States will submit Module 3 in InForm by April 30, 2019.)

-Module 4: Individual and Family Level (completed by CSBG Eligible Entities; reviewed, evaluated, and analyzed by State CSBG Lead Agencies) includes the information described above.
-(States will submit Module 4 in OLDC by March 31, 2019.)
+Module 4: Individual and Family Level (completed by CSBG Eligible Entities; reviewedand analyzed by State CSBG Lead Agencies) includes information on outcomes obtained by and services provided to individuals and families, as well as demographic characteristics of people served by CSBG Eligible Entities.
+(States will submit Module 4 in InForm by April 30, 2019.)

-Each module has an accompanying instruction manual released by the National Association for State Community Services Programs (NASCSP) that serves as a supplement to the federal system.
-The manual for Module 4 provides instructions and definitions for the data points of the new CSBG Annual Report.
+Each module has an accompanying instruction manual released by the National Association for State Community Services Programs (NASCSP) that serves as guidance to the federal report.
+The manual for Module 2 provides instructions and definitions for the data points of the new CSBG Annual Report.
 NASCSP will post recorded webinars to guide users through the manual, and to collect feedback via this form.
+For additional definition of terms, the network should refer to the CSBG Annual Report Lexicon.
 NASCSP will also post additional tools and resources as they become available to assist states and local entities in implementing this report.